-NOTES Aren't these children too young to talk about homosexuality? • Today's children have already heard all sorts of things about gays and lesbians.
+NOTES Aran't these children too woung to talk Aren't these children too young to talk about homosexuality? about nomosexuanty.
+Taday's shildren have already beard all corts of things about your Today's children have already heard all sorts of things about gays and lesbians.
 Insults such as "fag," "homo," and "that's so gay," are not uncommon, even in daycare.
-While children may not always understand the meaning of these or other insults that they might use, they are, nevertheless, fully aware that they can be used to hurt.
-Even before they begin school, children have ac- cumulated a wealth of information, whether correct or not, about the subject of homosexuality.
+While children may not al- ways understand the meaning of these or other insults that they might use, they are, nevertheless, fully aware that they can be used to hurt.
+Even before they begin school, children have ac- cumulated a wealth of information, whether correct or not, about the subject of homosexuality. the subject of homosexuanty.
 The use of such hurtful language should be discouraged as early as possible.
-It is, in fact, a kind of verbal violence that adults legit- imise if they remain silent.
+It is, in fact, a kind of verbal violence that adults legitimise if they remain silent.
 No one, nowadays, would accept a child using insults based on ethnic origin.
-There is universal agreement that children should be taught the value of respect for ethnic dif- ference.
-Respect for sexual diversity should be no different.
-Talking about same-sex parenting, with the right approach, is an extension of those values of respect for difference.
-Teaching children that family diversity is a reality and that different kinds of families all deserve respect is a concrete way of preventing or combating verbal violence, harassment and physical violence based on the excuse of difference.
+There is universal agreement that children should be taught the value of respect for ethnic difference.
+Respect for sexual diversity should be no different. referice.
+Hespect for Sexual diversity should be no different.
+Talking about same-sex parenting, with the right approach, is an ex- tension of those values of respect for difference.
+Teaching children that family diversity is a reality and that different kinds of families all deserve respect is a concrete way of preventing or combating verbal violence, harassment and physical violence based on the excuse of difference. cuse of difference.
 Broaching the issue of homoparental families with children ages 4 to 8 is, therefore, entirely appropriate if the adult uses material and language adapted to the children and communicates information by responding at the level of their questioning.
-It provides an op- portunity for children to acquire respect for the many differences that they will certainly encounter throughout their lives and in all areas of society.
+It provides an op- portunity for children to acquire respect for the many differences that they will certainly encounter throughout their lives and in all ······································ areas of society. •••••• Miles tells about homeographics in asheal?
 Why talk about homosexuality in school?
 It is neither appropriate nor necessary.
 It isn't the place to talk about such things.
 Pejorative comments about gays and lesbians are commonly heard in school classrooms and playgrounds.
 It is a kind of harassment, often the result of ignorance about homosexuality.
-All children (not just those from homoparental families or those who will later re- cognise their own homosexuality) are negatively affected by this kind of ignorant comment. ······································ Educational institutions are the most logical place to communicate accurate and pertinent information to children, particularly with regard to family diversity.
-Schools are the ideal venue for combat- ing all kinds of ignorance and stereotypes, and for refuting the misconceptions and myths that often lead to comments and actions that hurt many children and families.
+All children (not just those from homoparental families or those who will later re- cognise their own homosexuality) are negatively affected by this kind of ignorant comment. and or ignorant commont.
+Educational institutions are the most logical place to communicate accurate and pertinent information to children, particularly with regard to family diversity.
+Schools are the ideal venue for combat- ing all kinds of ignorance and stereotypes, and for refuting the misconceptions and myths that often lead to comments and actions that hurt many children and families. dono that many official and families.